OpenDSA/OpenDSA/RST/en/List/Queue.rst

 A simple conversion of the array-based list implementation is not efficient.

-.. inlineav:: AQueueFirstNposCON ss
+.. inlineav:: aqueueFirstCON ss
    :output: show

-.. inlineav:: AQueueDriftposCON ss
+.. inlineav:: aqueueDriftCON ss
    :output: show

-.. inlineav:: AQueueBadCON ss
+.. inlineav:: aqueueBadCON ss
    :output: show

-.. inlineav:: AQueueCircularCON ss
+.. inlineav:: aqueueCircularCON ss
    :output: show

-.. inlineav:: AQueueEmptyFullCON ss
+.. inlineav:: aqueueEmptyCON ss
    :output: show

 If the value of ``front`` is fixed, then :math:`n+1` different